mastash3ff/Alexa-MTGLifeCounter/src/main/java/mtglifecounter/README.md

 ## Examples
 ### Dialog model:
-    User: "Alexa, tell score keeper to reset."
+    User: "Alexa, tell life counter to reset."
     Alexa: "New game started without players.
 Who do you want to add first?"
-    User: "Add the player Bob"
+    User: "Add the player Talor"
-    Alexa: "Bob has joined your game"
+    Alexa: "Talor has joined your game"
-    User: "Add player Jeff"
+    User: "Add player Brandon"
-    Alexa: "Jeff has joined your game"
+    Alexa: "Brandon has joined your game"

     (skill saves the new game and ends)

-    User: "Alexa, tell score keeper to give Bob three points."
+    User: "Alexa, tell life counter to give Talor three points."
-    Alexa: "Updating your score, three points for Bob"
+    Alexa: "Updating your score, three points for Talor"

     (skill saves the latest score and ends)

 ### One-shot model:
-    User: "Alexa, ask score keeper what's the current score?"
+    User: "Alexa, ask life counter what's the current score?"
-    Alexa: "Jeff has zero points and Bob has three"
+    Alexa: "Brandon has twenty points and Talor has twenty-three"